falseuniversefacts/falseuniversefacts/README.md

 We're just innocent individuals,<br/>
 Buyin' off senators left and right,<br/>
 My vote doesnt count in this fight,<br/>
-You want us to gamble our money,<br/> but I won't gamble my rights,<br/>
+You want us to gamble our money, but I won't gamble my rights,<br/>
 Fuck what you heard, it's all a scam,<br/>
 If they at your door, burn 'em in a van.<br/>